-Practical matters, such as transportation and referrals to community resources
+Practical and financial matters, such as income support, transportation and referrals to community resources

 Social workers can help you and your family take an active role in adjusting to a cancer diagnosis and treatment side effects, and accessing support for yourself and your family members.
 They can direct you to other services you may need, such as support groups, return to work services, drug coverage, and income support programs.

 How to Register

 You or a family member can make an appointment with a social worker at any time before, during, or up to two years after treatment.
 Contact us directly or ask a member of your health care team to arrange for you to see a social worker.

 Maps & Directions

 Department of Supportive Care, 12th floor.
 (Note: Patient access is not allowed at this time.)

 Hours & Contact